swill/confluencer/README.md

 2. Identifies changed `.md` files in the commit range being pushed.
 3. Filters out files whose most recent change was a sync commit (already in Confluence).
 4. For each changed file:
-   - **Deleted**: deletes the Confluence page.
+   - **Deleted**: deletes the Confluence page (404 is treated as success).
    - **Renamed**: updates the page title and/or parent, applying the Title Stability Rule.
-   - **Added**: creates a new Confluence page under the correct parent.
+   - **Added**: creates a new Confluence page under the correct parent, auto-creating any intermediate pages that don't yet exist.
-   - **Modified**: updates page content.
-On version conflict (409), performs a three-way merge.
+   - **Modified**: fetches the current version, converts, and updates the page.
+On version conflict (409), re-fetches the latest version and retries once; if that also fails, the write is queued.
-5. Failures are queued and retried on the next push.
+5. Per-item failures are appended to `.confluencer-pending` and retried on the next push.
 The Git push always proceeds.

-### Pull (post-merge / post-rewrite hooks)
+### Pull (post-commit / post-merge / post-rewrite hooks)

-When you `git pull` or `git rebase`, `confluencer pull` runs automatically:
+After any local commit, `git pull`, `git merge`, `git rebase`, or `git commit --amend`, `confluencer pull` runs automatically.
+Running it after local commits catches Confluence-side edits before the next push.

+1. Acquires an exclusive file lock at `<git-dir>/confluencer-pull.lock`; exits silently if another pull already holds it.
-1. Fetches the full Confluence page tree.
+2. Fetches the full Confluence page tree (structure only — bodies are fetched on demand).
+3. Resolves index entries that are missing from the tree via direct `GET /content/{id}` to distinguish deletions, orphans, and transient fetch failures.
-2. Computes a typed change set against the local index (renames, moves, creates, deletes, content changes, promotions, demotions).
+4. Computes a typed change set against the local index (renames, moves, creates, deletes, content changes, promotions, demotions).
-3. Applies changes: `git mv` for renames, writes new content, removes deleted files.
-4. Downloads new or changed attachments.
-5. Commits all changes as `chore(sync): confluence`.
+5. Stashes any uncommitted local changes and creates a temporary `confluencer-sync` branch at the last in-sync commit (the most recent `chore(sync): confluence` commit, or the most recent commit that modified `.confluencer-index.json`).
+6. Applies the change set on the sync branch: deletes, planned moves (with attachment subdirs), creates, content writes, attachment downloads.
+7. Commits everything as `chore(sync): confluence` and updates `.confluencer-index.json` (including the Confluence `version` for every page).
+8. Switches back to the original branch and `git rebase`s onto the sync branch; on rebase failure, falls back to `git merge`, surfacing any conflicts as standard Git merge conflicts for you to resolve.
+9. Deletes the sync branch and pops the stash.

+Because the sync branch is based on the last in-sync commit, Git's native three-way merge reconciles concurrent edits on both sides using that commit as the baseline.
+Conflict markers are written only when Git cannot merge automatically.

 ### Retry